harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 ```
 git add source.c log.txt

-git add .  # every files
+git add .  # every files except file name is starting with dot.

-git add *.c  # every .c files
+git add *.c  # files ending with '.c'
 ```

-Stage specified files before commit.
-Files filtered by `.gitignore` will not be staged.
+At some point, user will want to make record for current state of the repository.

+Differences between previous commit and current state such as new, modified, deleted files are called untracked files.

-Staged files can be unstaged with other git command.
-Use `git status` to show the command.
+`git add` command stages selected untracked files.
+Staged files can be unstaged.
+Use `git status` to show unstage command.

-You may need to create `.gitignore` file to exclude specific files(automatically generated files, large size files, etc.).
+You may need to create `.gitignore` file to prevent specific files(automatically generated files, large files, etc.) being automatically staged.

 * `.gitignore` example

 ```
 a.out
-# generated executable file
+# ignore generated executable file

 *.root
-# large size file
+# ignore data file

 */**
-# exclude child directories and files in there.
+# exclude child directories and files.
 ```
 This `.gitignore` example is suitable for managing only source code in the current directory.

 #### git status
 Print staged files and untracked files and other useful information such as current branch name and unstage command.

-New, modified, deleted files are shown as untracked files.

 #### git commit
 Commit staged files.
 This will create a save point that stores current state of the repository.
-If there are staged or untracked files, user must commit, restore or reset these files.
+Commit logs for the repository are stored at `.git`

-A commit log contains commit hash, author, date and comment.
+A commit log includes commit hash, author, date and comment.
 You can change branch to other commit by using `git checkout COMMIT_HASH` command.

 #### git log
 List commit logs.
 There are various options for formatting, ordering, graphical branch representation, etc.

 * `git log --oneline` example